Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 ABT's Guardian hardening process verifies encryption configuration as part of the 90-day tenant hardening sprint.
 Sensitivity labels are published to the right audiences.
 Service accounts are covered by modern authentication.
 External sharing is restricted to defined domains.
 No assumptions.
 Verified enforcement.

 But "MFA enabled" is not the same as "MFA working."
 The distinction matters because attackers have gotten very good at finding the small population of accounts where the policy exists on paper but does not enforce in practice.
+Incident responders consistently find that a meaningful share of business email compromise victims had MFA enabled at the policy level when the attack landed; the policy was bypassed because of an exclusion, an unenrolled user, or an adversary-in-the-middle phishing kit that captured the live session token.

 MFA enabled is not MFA working.
 The accounts that get compromised are almost always the ones where the policy exists on paper but something in the configuration quietly excepts them from enforcement.